-No indication: All programs JONA IFOAM, ;JONA Original, ;JONA IFOAM and JONA Original and ;JONA EU
+No indication: All programs aaaaa:JONA IFOAM, \\\\\:JONA Original, ONA\:JONA IFOAM and JONA Original and \\\\\:JONA EU described in 4-4-1 to -3 are not effective.

-- §4-4-2 It is prohibited to use crops, microorganisms or viruses that are genetically engineered and their derivatives for crop protection. - §4-4-3 It is recommended to use sexual, visual, and physical traps; pesticide lights; and natural enemies, in order to prevent diseases and pests - §4-4-4 Materials on Material List could be used in case that physical, biological and cultivation methods described in 4-4-1 to -3 are not effective. - §4-4-5 Disease and pest control should be based on cultivation method of such as choosing a right crop, crop rotation, field rotation, fallow.
+- §4-4-5 Disease and pest control should be based on cultivation method of such as choosing a right crop, crop rotation, field rotation, fallow.
 However, sterilization by using transparent sheet (vinyl chloride is prohibited) or mulch and/or cover grass and/or sterilization by hot water or steam may be adopted.
 In this case, used mulches must be handled in line with §4-1-15.
 Other ways for sterilization are prohibited.
 In case of JONA-IFOAM certification, thermal sterilization of soils is prohibited except for the instance of severe disease or pest infestation that cannot be otherwise remedies through measures described in 4-4-1 4-4-4. - §4-4-6 Mulching with recycled paper (not added with synthetic substances in its manufacturing process) is allowed as a physical weed control.